kai5263499/diy-jarvis/README.md

 This repo contains the services that make up a simple DIY voice assistant framework.
 The components of this framework

+## diy-builder Image

+This image includes go, Mozilla's deepspeech native client and library, and various other speech synthesis libraries used in the diy-jarvis ecosystem.

 ## Containerized development